Common Career Mistakes and How to Avoid Them

 Tips for Refocusing Negativity

-- Focus on Positivity: Acknowledge all the good aspects to your character even when you’re feeling overwhelmed
+- Refocus on Positivity: Embrace all the good aspects to your character when you’re overwhelmed

 Overcommitting Workload